 Is Health Net adjusting employee eligibility?

-Through March 31, 2021, Health Net is temporarily relaxing its requirement that employees be actively working to be eligible for coverage and will allow employers to cover their reduced-hour employees, as long as employers pay the monthly premium.
+Through the end of the public health emergency, Health Net is temporarily relaxing its requirement that employees be actively working to be eligible for coverage and will allow employers to cover their reduced-hour employees, as long as employers pay the monthly premium.
 Employers must offer this coverage on a uniform, non-discriminatory basis.